tas09009/thredup-scraper-api/README.md

 - [ ] [robots.txt](https://www.thredup.com/robots.txt): rules of scraping such as frequency and specific pages
 - [ ] Thredup doesn't have an API, not for Python atleast
 - [robots.txt](https://www.thredup.com/robots.txt) doesn't seem to mind scraping petite items.
 No crawl rate mentioned either
+- [ ] thredup should have a database of the top 10 brands and their measurements and it should automatically pull from that when a brand is matched

 - [ ] where does Viscose fall into place?